LINEMO: A Low-Cost SIM Card for Foreign Residents with Easy Online Application

 Picture courtesy of Fukushima Sightseeing and Product Exchange Association

 Goshikinuma in Japanese means a marsh of five colors.
-Like its name, you can see an array of different hues at this marsh.
+As its name suggests, you can see an array of different hues at this marsh.

 The twenty to thirty marshes in the area are collectively referred to as Goshikinuma.
 The bodies of water here show varying colors depending on the weather, season, surrounding scenery, or volcanic substances contained in the water.